emmercm/www/src/projects.md

 ### [rpi-rtl8812au](https://github.com/emmercm/rpi-rtl8812au)

-A script to build and install a Realtek RTL8812AU WiFi driver.
+A script to build and install a Realtek RTL8812AU WiFi driver from source.

 ## <i class="far fa-robot"></i> FIRST Robotics Competition

-I have developed a number of projects for use in the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc), a worldwide STEM competition for high school students.
+I have developed a number of applications for use in the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc), a worldwide STEM competition for high school students.

 ### [SharkScout](https://github.com/hammerhead226/SharkScout)